-The fully-digital diagnostic imaging equipment at TRIA (Bloomington) provides patients and doctors with immediate access to the location, nature and scope of a patient’s injury.
+The fully-digital diagnostic imaging equipment at TRIA provides patients and doctors with immediate access to the location, nature and scope of a patient’s injury.
 Technology we have in place includes digital MRIs, C-Arms and X-rays.
 TRIA also has a musculoskeletal radiologist and neuroradiologist on staff, who are experts in interpreting reports generated by the technology.

-We feature the latest digital imaging equipment from GE, which is a forerunner in the MRI arena.
+We feature the latest digital imaging equipment from GE, which is a leader in the MRI arena.
 This includes high-definition MRI scanners that provide high resolution and allows doctors to easily diagnose even the most challenging cases.
 TRIA’s two short-bore imagers have shorter scanning times and enable most claustrophobic patients to complete their exams comfortably.